Choo-Choo-Oreo/RD_A/documentation/description.md

 [i]The mod is currently in an imperfect state and requires further polish.
 If you would like to assist with the update process, please reach out via Discord.[/i]

 [h1]Information[/h1]
-I'm centralizing everything for my mod collection on a new Discord server.
-I'll rarely respond to comments, bug reports, or suggestions here.
-Please use the Discord link for all future requests.
+I am centralizing everything for my mod collection on a new Discord server.
+Comments, bug reports, and suggestions here will rarely receive a response.
+Please use the Discord link below for all future requests.

-[url=https://discord.gg/6qDDTEVyC3] Click me for the Discord Link![/url] [url=buymeacoffee.com/choo_choo_oreo] Buy a Coffee for Choo_Choo_Oreo[/url]
+[url=https://discord.gg/6qDDTEVyC3] 💬 Join the Discord Server![/url]
-[url=patreon.com/Choo_Choo_Oreo] Become a Patreon of Choo_Choo_Oreo[/url]
+[url=ko-fi.com/choo_choo_oreo] ☕ Commission Me on Ko-Fi[/url], Commission me to update or port HOI4 mods.
+[url=patreon.com/Choo_Choo_Oreo] 🎖️ Support Me on Patreon[/url], I post updates for my main mod here.

 [h1]Check out my other mods![/h1]
-[url=steamcommunity.com/sharedfiles/filedetails/?id=1553726074] Continents are Countries.[/url]
+[url=steamcommunity.com/sharedfiles/filedetails/?id=1553726074] Continents are Countries[/url], Balanced continental nations competing in a free-for-all.
+[url=steamcommunity.com/sharedfiles/filedetails/?id=3301072102] A New Chapter - Fantasy Overhaul[/url], My passion project, a full fantasy overhaul of HOI4.
-[url=steamcommunity.com/sharedfiles/filedetails/?id=3644205838] FAI - Fantasy AI.[/url]
+[url=steamcommunity.com/sharedfiles/filedetails/?id=3644205838] FAI - Fantasy AI[/url], An AI mod compatible with most fantasy overhaul and alt-history mods.
-[url=steamcommunity.com/sharedfiles/filedetails/?id=1556140404] We Shall Never Surrender - Desperate Defence.[/url]
+[url=steamcommunity.com/sharedfiles/filedetails/?id=1556140404] We Shall Never Surrender: Desperate Defence[/url], Adds surrender offset decisions and defence modifiers when your nation is losing.
-[url=steamcommunity.com/sharedfiles/filedetails/?id=1894899147] Declare War on Everyone Button.[/url]
+[url=steamcommunity.com/sharedfiles/filedetails/?id=1894899147] Declare War on Everyone Button[/url], A single button to declare war on the entire world.
-[url=steamcommunity.com/sharedfiles/filedetails/?id=2877503144] Set your Country Rules![/url]
+[url=steamcommunity.com/sharedfiles/filedetails/?id=2877503144] Set Your Country Rules![/url], Customize the rules governing your country in-game.

+[h1]Credits & Attribution[/h1]
+This mod was originally created by Freezer.
+As the original version is no longer being maintained, I have updated it to ensure compatibility for the community.